cerndb/NotebooksExamples/AITools/README.md

 This folder contains Jupyter notebook examples of AI tools, including LLMs, Transformers, vector databases.
 The notebooks are intended to be run using GPU resources.
 To use GPU resources in [SWAN](https://swan.web.cern.ch/), you need to
- - Access SWAN form you browser: https://swan.cern.ch
+ - Access SWAN from you browser: https://swan.cern.ch
  - Select a software stack with `GPU`
    - To get the latest version of the tools used here select the 'bleeding edge' software stack